megannma/Flashcard-Quiz-Creator/README.md

 as well.

 ## User Stories
-* As a user, I want to be able to add a question and an associated answer to the set
+* As a user, I want to be able to add a flash card to the set
-* As a user, I want to be able to delete a question and its answer from the set
+* As a user, I want to be able to delete a flash card from the set
-* As a user, I want to be able to modify existing questions and answers
+* As a user, I want to be able to flag important flash cards and view them separately
-* As a user, I want to be able to view my score from each time I use the application
+* As a user, I want to be able to display answers at any time